onfido/onfido-sdk-ui/src/demo/README.md

 This Demo app gets built when running `npm run dev` - it is meant only to easily preview the JS SDK quickly and easily

+## "Previewer" mode

+A little wrapper that allows you to try different SDK options etc. quickly and easily exists, too.
+To reach it, you need to go to https://localhost:8080/previewer

 ## `updateOptions`

 A global `updateOptions` function is bound to the window, to allow dynamic passing